networknt/light-doc/content/service/oauth/getting-started/_index.md

 If you are new to OAuth2, please read this [introduction][] document to get familiar with the concept.

-light-oauth2 are designed as microservices based OAuth2 server that have 7 services and numeric endpoints to support user login, access token, user registration, service registration, client registration and public key certificate distribution.
+light-oauth2 is designed as microservices based OAuth2 server that has 7 services and numeric endpoints to support user login, access token, user registration, service registration, client registration and public key certificate distribution.
 It can support millions users and thousands of clients and services with scopes.
-It should be easily handle thousands of concurrent users per instance and each microservice can be scaled individually.
+It should be easily handling thousands of concurrent users per instance and each microservice can be scaled individually.

-Specifications can be found at https://github.com/networknt/model-config/tree/master/rest
+Specifications can be found at https://github.com/networknt/model-config/tree/master/rest/swagger

 Three databases are supported: Oracle, Mysql and Postgres

+### Start light-oauth2 with docker-compose

-## Build the server from source code
+### Build the server from source code

 Note: as Oracle client is not available in public maven repo, you have to install it manually by following this [link][] to install it before building the source code.